carsakiller/Carsas-Companion/readme.md

 Visit https://unpkg.com/browse/vue@3.2.29/dist/ and select the most recent version.
 Download the vue.global.js (for testing) or vue.global.prod.js (for production).
 Replace `/public_static/scripts/lib/vue.js` with whatever you downloaded.

 Procedure is similar for vuex (https://unpkg.com/browse/vuex@4.0.2/dist/).

+## Updating documentation
+Simply edit documentation.html directly.
+If you make any changes to the styling (inside compass/sass/documentation.scss) you must recompile the stylesheets, take the output from public_static/stylesheets/documentation.css and replace the &lt;style&gt; tag inside the documentation.html file.

 ## Creating executables
 ### install pkg